isomerpages/moe-poiching/_cca/Uniformed Groups/Brownies.md

 description: ""
 third_nav_title: Uniformed Groups
 ---
-All girls are valued and take action to change the world. <br>
-In PCS, the Brownies CCA aims to enable girls and young women to develop their fullest potential as responsible citizens of the world.
+In Brownies CCA, all girls are valued and take action to change the world.
+Through this CCA, we aim to enable girls and young women to develop their fullest potential as responsible citizens of the world.

 ![](/images/brownies%207.jpg)